The Price is Right: Setting Rates for Sponsored Content in Affiliate

-Affiliate is a pay for performance marketing channel, so you'll find that brands will be a bit more careful when paying outright for sponsored content or even sending free product.
+Affiliate is a pay-for-performance marketing channel, so you'll find that brands will be a bit more careful when paying outright for sponsored content or even sending free products.
 This is because their number one priority is usually return on investment (ROI).
-When you book sponsored content through the affiliate channel, keep in mind that brands will pay you commission through your links in addition to the rate you set and they're able to see performance to judge the success of your post and their investment.
+When you book sponsored content through the affiliate channel, keep in mind that brands will pay you a commission through your links in addition to the rate you set and they're able to see performance to judge the success of your post and their investment.

 Your social following might be larger than your blog readership.
 This can be a great value add if social is included in your sponsored post package.
 Just like with blog engagement, the number of followers you have on your social platforms is more valuable if they're engaged followers—followers who comment, like, share, pin, etc. There is a ton of information online that you can leverage to help you calculate your engagement rate for each of your social channels.
 Some, like Phlanx (for Instagram) will even pull this number automatically for you.

-Advertisers love the idea of working with Content Publishers/Influencers because they feel like they're getting something special.
-You (and/or your team) are stellar writers, designers, photographers (or all 3!)
-You write to inspire, inform, and educate and the content you create has major impact for brand awareness and drives your readers to purchase what you recommend.
+Advertisers love the idea of working with influencers and content creators because they feel like they're getting something special.
+You (and/or your team) are stellar writers, designers, photographers (or all three!)
+You write to inspire, inform, and educate and the content you create has a major impact on brand awareness and drives your readers to purchase what you recommend.
 The type and quality of content you create for a brand should influence your pricing scale.
 Here are some things to consider as you build out your menu of opportunities:

-How much content do you provide?
-This could include number of posts, number of social shares, newsletter inclusion, etc. Other value adds: linking to the post in future content, featuring the post in your blog sidebar, deal round up posts, a Friday link round-up, etc.
+How much content you provide in a given package should affect pricing.
+This could include the number of posts, number of social shares, newsletter inclusion, etc. Other value adds: linking to the post in future content, featuring the post in your blog sidebar, deal round-up posts, a Friday link round-up, etc.